OdedMous/Medical-Text-Classification/README.md

 Our siamese network model consists of several components:

 - **Two identical twin subnetworks** <br/>
-two identical sub-network that share the same parameters and weights.
-Each subnetwork gets as input a text and outputs a feature vector which is designed to represent the text.
-I chose as a subnetwork a pre-trained Bert model (a huggingface model which trained on abstracts from PubMed and on full-text articles from PubMedCentral, see [2]) followed by a FF layer for fine-tuning.
+Two identical sub-network that share the same parameters and weights.
+Each subnetwork gets as input a text and outputs a feature vector ```math f_i``` which is designed to represent the text.
+I chose as a subnetwork a pre-trained Bert model (a huggingface model which trained on abstracts from PubMed and on full-text articles from PubMedCentral, see [2]) followed by a fine-tuning layers: 1D convolution layers and a FF layer.
 - **Subtract Block** <br/>
 Subtracting the output feature vectors of the subnetworks yields a feature vector Y representing the difference between the texts: <br/>
 Y = | f1 - f2 | <br/>